-Anyone who has been to Italy can tell you that she casts a spell over you - a spell of romance, of fantasy, of decadence and of awe.
+Anyone who visits Italy can tell you that she casts a spell over you - a spell of romance, of fantasy, of decadence, and awe.

 They can be found at one of the most prestigious, most visited, and one of the oldest art galleries in Italy, the Uffizi, located right in the heart of Florence, the very birthplace of the Renaissance itself.

 "You may have the universe if I may have Italy."

 My all-time favorite, and arguably the most famous piece in the museum is The Birth Of Venus, painted by Sandro Botticelli, and commissioned by the Medici all the way back in the 1480s.

 It's so incredibly unique because it's a massive painting, at 6 by 9 feet, painted on canvas instead of wood, and with fine alabaster powders.

 Thought to be based on a Homeric hymn, The Birth of Venus is interpreted to be the birth of love itself, born in a shell at sea, and arriving on shore to give life and love to the world, and accompanied by Zephyr and Horae, gods of wind and seasons.

 And what makes this piece so intriguing to look at is that is that it realistically don't make sense.

 Her torso and neck are unnaturally elongated, her pose doesn't support her body weight, and she has no shadow.